Pictures and text by Editor Peter Davidson

 I was intending to then amble down to Parliament square and watch the historic announcement of a possible Brexit deal being announced after the key vote being taken that afternoon.
 Turning onto Park Lane I was surprised to find a million other people all with the same idea.
 I'd forgotten there was to be a People's Vote march against Brexit.

 Being an old age pensioner with half a working heart plus a history of heart attacks, I'd argue doesn't have that many advantages.
 But it does have at least one, photographic advantage, in that you become patently harmless and mostly invisible.
-And when I did talk to people, even big stern security guards and tired policemen, they all kind and friendly to a fault.
+And when I did talk to people, even big stern security guards and tired policemen, they were all kind and friendly to a fault.
 Some even smiled.

 The huge crowd had a surprisingly high age demographic which lent something of a lie to the claim that the Brexit leave vote was mainly all the fault of the older generation.
 The famed British eccentricities and rude sense of humour were also, I'm happy to say, on full display.
 I couldn't help contrasting this huge and peaceful protest march with the concurrent and violent protests happening in Hong Kong and in South America.
 Here in the UK, people made way for each other and I didn't see a single unpleasant scene.
-Perhaps we really are bred to cue and wait and not push.
+Perhaps we really are bred to queue and wait and not push.

 I decided to walk quickly through the march, rather than with, taking shots as I went.
 However, because of the crush of people, this was easer said than done.
 Using my Leica M9, a relatively old but small pocket-able rangefinder camera with a tiny 35mm lens and no hood, made photographing things simple and quick.
 Using manual zone focusing and a slowish shutter, I hoped to get some sense of pictorial engagement plus any motion blur from flags or feet would be a visual bonus.
 Which was just as well, because then the rain came and the light went.
 I love bad weather.
 No, I'm not being sarcastic, I really do like bad weather photography, if not the bad weather itself.
 Life is all about compromise.